-- of the container as a result of crash impact and consequent heat damage to the record from fire. - (f) If the cockpit voice recorder has a bulk erasure device, the installation must be designed to minimize the probability of inadvertent operation and actuation of the device during crash impact. - (g) Each recorder container must be either bright orange or bright yellow. - (h) When both a cockpit voice recorder and a flight data recorder are required by the operating rules, one combination unit may be installed, provided that all other requirements of this section and the requirements for flight data recorders under this part are met.
+- (ii) That is located as close as practicable to the cockpit voice recorder; and - (iii) To which the cockpit voice recorder and cockpit-mounted area microphone are switched automatically in the event that all other power to the cockpit voice recorder is interrupted either by normal shutdown or by any other loss of power to the electrical power bus. - (e) The record container must be located and mounted to minimize the probability of rupture of the container as a result of crash impact and concequent text domain to the record from five - (f) If the cockpit voice recorder has a bulk erasure device, the installation must be designed to minimize the probability of inadvertent operation and actuation of the device during crash impact. - (g) Each recorder container must be either bright orange or bright yellow. - (h) When both a cockpit voice recorder and a flight data recorder are required by the operating rules, one combination unit may be installed, provided that all other requirements of this section and the requirements for flight data recorders under this part are met